psychemedia/storytelling-notes/gambrinus.md

 Gambrinus felt a little embarrassed.

-"Are you, are you waiting for someone?"
+"Are you, erm, are you waiting for someone?"

-"It just so happens that I am, Cambrinus," said the main.
+"It just so happens that I am, Cambrinus," said the man.
 "I am waiting for you."

 How did the man knew Gambrinus' name?
 And: